CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 its parameter library relative to its own location, so keep `PepAD` in `src/` beside `lib/` unless both are deployed together.

-To list all supported v1.42 input flags and defaults:
+To list all supported v1.42 input parameters and defaults:

 ```bash
 ./PepAD --help